Which champagne glass type is right for me?

-Drinking a glass of Champagne typically signals a celebratory moment, it’s maybe somebody’s birthday or someone’s just passed an exam; there’s always an excuse to pop the bubbly!
+Drinking a glass of Champagne typically signals a celebratory moment, it's maybe somebody's birthday or someone's just passed an exam; there's always an excuse to pop the bubbly!
 Champagne has previously been something only the rich and famous drink, but the rise in sparkling wines and the cheaper options of Prosecco & Cava.
 Our very own English Sparkling Wine means that Champagne, or at least sparkling wines, is far more accessible now to everyday people.
+With the vast choice of different Champagne and sparkling wines now becoming available, glass types and glassware are also ever-expanding.
+There are many different glass types available for Champagne.
+Like wine, the shapes and styles vary to other manufacturers and which kind of Champagne they've been designed for.
+Below are the different champagne glass types/shapes that Wineware currently stocks.
+We have a wide range on offer, so next time you're looking to pop the bubbly and throw a party to celebrate, remember the glassware is just as crucial for your enjoyment!

 What are the different types of Champagne glasses?